9dots/devBots/sumo_lesson_1.md

 9. Any changes must be saved by pushing the ```Run Code``` button.

-Introduce students to ev3.sh
+####Engage
+1. As a group, work with students to create a left and right function.
+Discuss importance of syntax and go step by step.
+2. Add else if to main function to accept input for left and right functions.
-Create functions for steering (ex: forward, back, left, right) Have students complete simple maze using the functions
+3. Have students complete a simple maze using the new functions.

 lesson 6 - working on your code worksheet lesson 7 - working on your build worksheet